raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 Use the colour sensor to colour your background.

-Add code before your image list to get the colour from the sensor and change your `c` background colour variable to use the colour sensed by the Sense HAT colour sensor instead of black.
+Add this code before your image list to get the colour from the sensor and change your `c` background colour variable to use the colour sensed by the Sense HAT colour sensor instead of black.

 **Tip:** You don't need to type the comments that start with '#' (they are there to explain the code).